Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 Double-click the other 9 files Offender.* too: except for Offender.cab, Offender.rtf, Offender.txt and Offender.zip the same dialog box titled Windows protected your PC is displayed; clicking the button Run anyway yields the same result as in step 4.

-10. Repeat steps 6. and 7., then right click the extracted files to display their context menu and click Properties: the security notice This file came from another computer and might be blocked to help protect this computer. is shown at the bottom of the Properties dialog box, demonstrating that file extraction propagates the Mark of the Web for the Internet zone.
+10. Repeat steps 6. and 7., then right click the extracted files to display their context menu and click Properties – the security notice This file came from another computer and might be blocked to help protect this computer. is displayed at the bottom of the Properties dialog box, demonstrating that file extraction propagates the Mark of the Web for the Internet zone.

 11. Activate the Command Processor window again and execute the following (block of) command lines to write a Mark of the Web specifying a custom zone to the 10 files Offender.* created before: